mattsears18/visual-eyes/README.md

 ## Installation

 1. Open your terminal (macOS), cmder (Windows), or Command Line (Windows).
-2. Navigate to the directory where you would like to install visual-eyes.
+2. Navigate to the directory where you would like to install Visual Eyes.
 For example:

 ### macOS